 3. The standards of non-obviousness and inventive step are much lower and differ according to the jurisdictional area.

-4. Utility patents are more appropriate for incremental invention.
+4. Utility patents are more appropriate for an incremental invention.

 6. The rights conferred for the utility patents are similar to those granted by patent laws but have a shorter term.